S- Editor Pan BR L- Editor Zhu LH E- Editor Ma WH

 A seventeen year old young lady presented along with her fifteen year old younger sister with identical symptoms of dysphagia, excessive fatigue and skin pigmentation.
 The elder sibling had been symptomatic for eight years and her sister for seven years respectively.
 Both had progressive difficulty in swallowing and regurgitation of food at the time of presentation.
 They had extreme tiredness and fatigue.
 The mother had noticed progressive pigmentation in both her daughters.
 The younger sibling had several episodes of sporadic abdominal pain and vomiting.
 Their milestones had been normal and they had attained menarche and thelarche normally.
 Their parents were non-consanguinous and their father had expired following an accident.
 One elder sister had died of meningitis at nine years of age and on questioning the mother, she mentioned the daughter having similar facial hyperpigmentation.
 A brother was asymptomatic at 16 years of age.
 Examination of both patients revealed normal blood pressure and heart rate with no postural changes.
 Both sisters had facial and palmar hyperpigmentation.
 The younger sibling had bilateral palmo-plantar keratosis and pes cavus.
 The conjunctiva and oral cavities of both sisters were dry.
 Schirmer’s test confirmed decreased lacrimation.
 Both were noted to have bilateral temporal pallor of optic discs.

 Hemogram showed iron deficiency anemia in both sisters.
 Biochemical tests and chest X ray were normal.
 Barium swallow showed dilated esophagus and absent peristalsis in both sisters.
 Esophageal manometry done to confirm the diagnosis showed elevated LES pressures (45 mm and 60 mm respectively), poor relaxation to swallow and absent body peristalsis consistent with achalasia.
 Serum 8 am cortisol was 3.94 μg/deciliter and 3.37 μg/ deciliter in both sisters respectively and post Synacthen values were 5.16 μg/ deciliter and 4.10 μg/ deciliter respectively, consistent with Addison’s disease.
-The clinical features and laboratory investigations are summarized in Table .
+The clinical features and laboratory investigations are summarized in Table 1.